awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

-# Module 7: Simulating Hardware Security Integration<a name="console-mod7"></a>
+# Module 7: Simulating hardware security integration<a name="console-mod7"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

 This advanced module shows you how to configure a simulated hardware security module \(HSM\) for use with a Greengrass core\.
 The configuration uses SoftHSM, which is a pure software implementation that uses the [PKCS\#11](#console-mod7-see-also) application programming interface \(API\)\.
 The purpose of this module is to allow you to set up an environment where you can learn and do initial testing against a software\-only implementation of the PKCS\#11 API\.
 It is provided only for learning and initial testing, not for production use of any kind\.

 You can use this configuration to experiment with using a PKCS\#11\-compatible service to store your private keys\.
 For more information about the software\-only implementation, see [SoftHSM](https://www.opendnssec.org/softhsm/)\.
-For more information about integrating hardware security on an AWS IoT Greengrass core, including general requirements, see [Hardware Security Integration](hardware-security.md)\.
+For more information about integrating hardware security on an AWS IoT Greengrass core, including general requirements, see [Hardware security integration](hardware-security.md)\.

 **Important**
 This module is intended for experimentation purposes only\.
 We strongly discourage the use of SoftHSM in a production environment because it might provide a false sense of additional security\.
 The resulting configuration doesn't provide any actual security benefits\.
 The keys stored in SoftHSM are not stored more securely than any other means of secrets storage in the Greengrass environment\.